 The docking tunnel was then sealed and four hours after docking with Columbia, Eagle was jettisoned and left behind in lunar orbit.

-Moon rocks and moon dust in sealed containers gave humans their first real look at the mineral substances that make up the moon.
-It was found that some of the rocks were as old as 3.7 billion years old, making them a relic of the formation of the moon itself.
+They collected 48.5 lbs (22 kg) of Moon rocks and Moondust in sealed containers gave humans their first real look at the mineral substances that make up the Moon.
+It was found that some of the rocks were as old as 3.7 billion years old, making them a relic of the formation of the Moon itself.

 The return journey back was notable for one reason in particular.

-Only 44 hours after leaving lunar orbit, traveling at more than five thousand miles an hour, Columbia jettisoned the service module and reoriented itself with its heat shield facing forward.
-It reentered Earth's atmosphere and a couple of minutes later, successfully deploying its parachutes and splashing down in the Pacific Ocean, about 900 miles west of Hawaii, where it was recovered by the USS Hornet.
+Only 44 hours after leaving lunar orbit, traveling at more than 5000 miles an hour (8,047 km/h), Columbia jettisoned the service module and reoriented itself with its heat shield facing forward.
+It reentered Earth's atmosphere and a couple of minutes later, successfully deploying its parachutes and splashing down in the Pacific Ocean, about 900 miles (1,448 km) west of Hawaii, where it was recovered by the USS Hornet.

-The Apollo 11 mission took a total of 195 hours, 18 minutes, and 35 seconds to go from the Earth to the moon and then safely back again, taking about 36 minutes longer than planned.
+The Apollo 11 mission took a total of 8 days, 3 hours, 18 minutes, and 35 seconds to go from the Earth to the Moon and then safely back again.
+This was an astonishing 36 minutes longer than originally planned.

-They returned with 47.84 pounds of moon rocks gathered over Armstrong and Aldrin's 2 hours and 31 minutes walking on the surface of the moon.
-While there, they traversed a little more than 800 feet of the lunar surface.
+They returned with a decent hoard of Moon rocks gathered over Armstrong and Aldrin's 2 hours and 31 minutes walking on the surface of the Moon.
+While there, they traversed a little more than 800 feet (244 m) of the lunar surface.

-Their mobile quarantine module, which they remained in while being transferred to NASA's Lunar Receiving Laboratory, in Houston, Texas, was quite a bit bigger than the cockpits of Columbia and Eagle.
-Made from a modified Airstream trailer, the 35-foot-long trailer had living quarters sleeping quarters, a kitchen, and--finally--a bathroom.
+Their mobile quarantine module, which they remained in while being transferred to NASA's Lunar Receiving Laboratory, in Houston, Texas, was quite luxurious compared to the cockpits of Columbia and Eagle.
+Made from a modified Airstream trailer, the 35-foot-long (10.67 m) trailer had living quarters sleeping quarters, a kitchen, and, mercifully, a functional bathroom.

-Thanks to the digitization efforts undertaken in the past two decades, the Assembly source code that powered the ACG for both Columbia and Eagle is freely available on Github, so you can perform your own re-enactment of the Apollo 11 moon landing if you'd like--assuming you can get 400,000 people to help you do it.
+Thanks to the digitization efforts undertaken in the past two decades, the Assembly source code that powered the AGC for both Columbia and Eagle is freely available on Github.
+So, if you feel so inclined, you can perform your own re-enactment of the Apollo 11 Moon landing — assuming you can get 400,000 people to help you do it.